vikasgupta970/Vikasgupta/README.md

 </h3>

 <h2 align="center">
-Technical Team Member of @CodingNinjas-LPU | Competitive Programmer | Web development & Python Programming Enthusiast!
+Competitive Programmer | Web development , Python Programming Enthusiast! and Android App developing Enthusiasist
 </h2>

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.